mmorehea/NeuroMiner/README.md

 ![](Markdown_figures/brainregion.png)![](Markdown_figures/varimpbrain.png)

-The overall error rate is about 5.27%.
+The overall error rate (OOB) is shown in the plot.
 Neocortex seems to be the most difficult to classify.
 It contains the most number of observations, so perhaps a simple random sample of 1000 is not giving a representative sample.
 The most important variables in classifying the `Primary.Brain.Region` are `Average.Bifurcation.Angle.Remote` and `Overall.Depth` The following pie chart shows the percentage of neurons from a secondary brain region when they come from the neocortex: